LordGiampiendos/LLM-fine-tuning-UniQA/Inferenza_In-context_Learning/README.md

 ## Notebook

-Contains the code relating to the calculation of in-context learning inferences: zero-shot, one-shot, two-shot.
+Contains the code relating to the model loading e additional code for inferences regarding variables to be given as input to the inference methods for each model and each type of in-context learning.

 ## Output